Bereavement due to suicide

 Yeah.
 That was quite good.

-Kate pointed out that in many parts of the country, it may take a year or more for the soil to settle after a burial.
-That was another reason for waiting to have a gravestone made.
-Margaret delayed a long time before commissioning a gravestone for her daughter because she mistakenly thought she had to wait until after the inquest before she could erect a permanent memorial stone.
-When she received the final death certificate she had a heart shaped stone made for the grave.
+Margaret delayed a long time before commissioning a gravestone for her daughter because she mistakenly thought that she had to wait until after the inquest before she could erect a permanent memorial stone.
+When she received the final death certificate she had a heart-shaped stone made for the grave.

-Some people spent a long time choosing the type of stone, the inscription and the design for a gravestone.
-It sometimes took a while for people to find the type of stone they really wanted.
 People often chose a design or motif for the stone that represented something important about the person who had died.
-For example, Susan, Barry’s mother, asked the stonemason to carve a lion on Barry’s gravestone, because her son had left a picture of a lion with his letter when he died.
+Susan, for example, asked the stonemason to carve a lion on her son Barry’s gravestone because he had left a picture of a lion with his letter when he died.
 The lion represented freedom for him.
-Amanda asked the letter cutter to carve a daisy on the back of the stone for her son because he had called one of his guitars Daisy.
-Also when he was a child and his grandparents' ashes were buried he had picked a daisy and put it on the box.

 Amanda didn’t like the headstones suggested by the funeral director.
 She found a letter cutter who made a special one for Lori, made of riven slate, with a rippled surface texture.